 Promoting Social Interaction and Skill Development

-Social skills development is an essential area of learning for kids with ASD and a crucial component of any intervention plan for
+The development of social skills is an essential area of learning for kids with ASD.
+It should also be a crucial component of any intervention plan for changing problem behaviors.

-To develop social skills, kids need the opportunity to participate and interact in a variety of natural environments where appropriate models, natural cues and stimuli, and functional reinforcers are available.
+In order to develop these social skills, kids need the opportunity to practice by participating and interacting in a variety of natural environments where appropriate models, natural cues and stimuli, and functional reinforcers are available.

-Many people with ASD have difficulty understanding subtle social messages and rules and have problems interpreting the non-verbal communication of others, such as facial expressions,
+Many people with ASD have difficulty understanding subtle social messages and have problems interpreting the non-verbal communication of others, such as facial expressions, gestures, or body position.

 Usually, children with autism need to be explicitly taught these skills.
 This can be challenging, because although there are common “rules” to